amethystaurora-robo/Thesis_publication/README.md

 #### Step 2: Combined Analysis (multi-omics)

-Multi-omics factor analysis is a statistical framework used to integrate omics datasets - in this case, transcriptomic and metabolomic datasets - by identifying latent factors that explain shared variation across datasets.
+Multi-omics factor analysis is a statistical framework used to integrate omics datasets by identifying latent factors that explain shared variation across datasets.
 This works to:

 - Reduce dimensionality across multiple omics layers.
 - Identify shared and dataset-specific sources of variation.